-The Suwanee River State Park and Lower Suwanee National Wildlife Refuge are both outstanding destinations for boating, camping, fishing, hiking and photography.
+The Suwannee River State Park and Lower Suwannee National Wildlife Refuge are both outstanding destinations for boating, camping, fishing, hiking and photography.
 Due to low water levels, spring and early fall are ideal times for overnight camping and spotting gators.
 Photo by Karen Parker courtesy of Florida Fish and Wildlife.

 Gatorland, Central Florida

 Not far from Disney World lies the self-proclaimed "Alligator Capital of the World."
 Gatorland is a 110-acre theme park and wildlife preserve home to over 1,000 alligators and crocodiles.
 The park features a breeding marsh with swamp boardwalk, observation tower, aviary, reptile shows, zip line, educational programs and petting zoo.
 Photo courtesy of Gatorland, Orlando.